-et al., 2005; Fournier, Etienne & Le Cam, 2010; Vinn & Luque, 2013) or produce secretions by themselves utilizing a variety of glands (e.g., Hausen, 2005; Tanur et al., 2010).
-Secreted tubes may be composed of organic substances, such as proteins and polysaccharides (e.g., Barnes, 1965; Chamoy et al., 2001; Nishi & Rouse, 2013), and mineral substances such as calcium carbonate (Weedon, 1994; Fischer, Pernet & Reitner, 2000; Vinn et al., 2008).
+Numerous polychaete families produce habitation tubes (Rouse and Pleijel, 2001).
+Tubicolous polychaetes may either agglutinate exogenous material, such as sand particles and shell fragments, using a proteinaceous cement to form a tube (e.g., Stewart et al., 2004; Zhao et al., 2005; Fournier, Etienne and Le Cam, 2010; Vinn and Luque, 2013) or produce secretions by themselves utilizing a variety of glands (e.g., Hausen, 2005; Tanur et al., 2010).
+Secreted tubes may be composed of organic substances, such as proteins and polysaccharides (e.g., Barnes, 1965; Chamoy et al., 2001; Nishi and Rouse, 2013), and mineral substances such as calcium carbonate (Weedon, 1994; Fischer, Pernet and Reitner, 2000; Vinn et al., 2008).
 Amongst tube-dwelling polychaetes producing hard, mineralized exoskeletons are the families Sabellidae, Cirratulidae, and Serpulidae.
-Whereas calcareous sabellids (Perkins, 1991; Vinn, ten Hove & Mutvei, 2008; Słowiński, Banasik & Vinn, 2023) and cirratulids (Reish, 1952; Fischer, Oliver & Reitner, 1989; Fischer, Pernet & Reitner, 2000; Taylor et al., 2010; Koči et al., 2021; Guido et al., 2024) are restricted to one (Glomerula) and two genera (Dodecaceria, Diplochaetetes) in each family respectively, only serpulids dwell exclusively in tubes composed of calcium carbonate (Vinn et al., 2008).
+Whereas calcareous sabellids (Perkins, 1991; Vinn, ten Hove and Mutvei, 2008; Słowiński, Banasik and Vinn, 2023) and cirratulids (Reish, 1952; Fischer, Oliver and Reitner, 1989; Fischer, Pernet and Reitner, 2000; Taylor et al., 2010; Kočí et al., 2021, Guido et al. 2024) are restricted to one (Glomerula) and two genera (Dodecaceria, Diplochaetetes) in each family respectively, only serpulids dwell exclusively in tubes composed of calcium carbonate (Vinn et al., 2008).

-Thus, having a hard, mineralized exoskeleton, serpulids are the most abundant polychaetes in the fossil record, appearing as far back as the Middle Permian (Sanfilippo et al., 2017; Sanfilippo et al., 2018).
-However, their hard parts are not strictly related to the organism's soft body and form only a habitation tube serving, among others, for protection against predators (e.g., Morton & Harper, 2009; Klompmaker, 2012).
-Although tubes' taxonomic usefulness is not without validity, as many genera possess easily recognizable tubes, which are diagnostic displaying different longitudinal and transverse elements (see e.g., Ippolitov et al., 2014), homeomorphy is still a common feature in serpulid tube morphology (e.g., Kupriyanova & Ippolitov, 2015) due to convergence and high ecophenotypic plasticity.
-This leads to certain discrepancies between paleontological and biological classification, the latter of which is based solely on the molecular data, soft parts, and their reciprocal relationships (Kupriyanova, Macdonald & Rouse, 2006; ten Hove & Kupriyanova, 2009).
+Thus, having a hard, mineralized exoskeleton, serpulids are the most abundant polychaetes in the fossil record, appearing as far back as the Middle Permian (Sanfilippo et al., 2017; 2018) and Upper Permian (Ramsdale 2021).
+However, their hard parts are not strictly related to the organism's soft body and form only a habitation tube serving, among others, for protection against predators (e.g., Morton and Harper, 2009; Klompmaker, 2012).
+Although tubes' taxonomic usefulness is not without validity, as many genera possess easily recognizable tubes, which are diagnostic displaying different longitudinal and transverse elements (see e.g., Ippolitov et al., 2014), homeomorphy is still a common feature in serpulid tube morphology (e.g., Kupriyanova and Ippolitov, 2015) due to convergence and high ecophenotypic plasticity.
+This leads to certain discrepancies between paleontological and biological classification, the latter of which is based solely on the molecular data, soft parts, and their reciprocal relationships (Kupriyanova, Macdonald and Rouse, 2006; ten Hove and Kupriyanova, 2009).
 Moreover, it makes the linkage of contemporary species with their ancestors difficult due to the lack of fully reliable taxonomic tools.